hguerrero/kong-event-gw-okta-demo/docs/setup.md

 ## Next Steps

 Once the setup is complete, you can:
-- Explore the example client applications in `examples/`
+- Explore the example client application in `demo-client/`
 - Modify the KNEP configuration in `config/kong/config.yaml`
 - Test OAuth flows with virtual clusters
 - Monitor events through Kafka UI at http://localhost:8180